Walk based Laplacians for Modeling Diffusion on Complex Networks: Numerical experiments

 \subsection{Matrix-vector products with resolvent $k$-walk transformed Laplacian}

 Here, we conduct tests on the solution of linear systems involving the matrix $\mathcal{A}(\alpha)$ across several examples of real-world networks.
 For each network, we restrict our analysis to its largest connected component.
 The parameter $\alpha$ is selected as four equally spaced, logarithmically scaled values between $10^{-3}$ and $10^{-\nicefrac{1}{2}}$, scaled according to the dominant eigenvalue of the matrix $Z$ in Proposition~\ref{pro:whe-we-converge}.
 The Conjugate Gradient algorithm, preconditioned with the AMG method from Section~\ref{sec:solving_katz}, is employed with a relative tolerance of $\varepsilon = 10^{-9}$.
-To minimize the construction time of the multigrid hierarchy, OpenMP parallelization is used with $64$ threads.
+To minimize the construction time of the multigrid hierarchy, OpenMP parallelization is used with $64$ threads. {Results are displayed in Figure~\ref{fig:distributed_and_gputed_katz}, where we display the time required to apply a matrix-vector product with $\mathbb{L}_{\mu}((1 - \alpha x)^{-1})$, with $\alpha$ selected as described above.}

 For each of the twelve networks in Table~\ref{tab:complexnetworks}, both CPU and GPU execution times vary only marginally as $\alpha$ changes.
 This indicates that the matrix structure induced by the resolvent operator does not significantly affect algorithmic stability or solver convergence.
 In practice, solving the resolvent-regularized system is nearly as efficient as performing a small number of standard sparse matrix-vector multiplications with the original graph Laplacian $L$.
 This demonstrates the effectiveness of the AMG preconditioning strategy~\cite{DAMBRA2023100463} and the scalability of the approach across a wide range of graph sizes and topologies.
 The GPU implementation achieves speedups exceeding one order of magnitude for several cases, particularly on larger and denser networks such as \texttt{roadNet-CA}, \texttt{roadNet-PA}, \texttt{human\_gene2}, and \texttt{usroads-48}.
-Even in instances where acceleration is less dramatic, GPU solve times remain comparable to or faster than CPU computation.
+Even in instances where acceleration is less dramatic, GPU solve times remain comparable to or {are} faster than CPU computation.
 This confirms that reformulating the sparse operator into the CSRG format allows efficient utilization of parallel devices.
 Networks with higher edge counts benefit most, as the available parallelism enables large batches of row operations to proceed concurrently.

 Overall, the experiments demonstrate that applying the resolvent-based $k$-walk transformed Laplacian is computationally practical at scale.
 The combination of AMG preconditioning and CSRG-based GPU kernels yields substantial performance gains without sacrificing numerical robustness, making the method well suited for large network analysis tasks where repeated linear solves are required.